Leonardo-Boss/suckless-site/suckless.org/index.md

 2016-01-19
 ----------
-suckless.org will be moved to a different server host until 2016-01-23.
+suckless.org will be moved to a different host until 2016-01-23.
 We intend to do this as smooth as possible.

 2016-01-06